canonical/cloud-init/doc/rtd/reference/datasources/wsl.rst

    example, to automatically create a user with the same name across all WSL instances a user may have.

-Only the first match is loaded, no config merging is done, even in the presence of errors.
-That avoids unexpected behavior due surprising merge scenarios.
-Also, notice that the file name casing is irrelevant since both the Windows file names as well as the WSL distro names are case insensitive by default.
+Only the first match is loaded, and no config merging is done, even in the presence of errors.
+That avoids unexpected behaviour due to surprising merge scenarios.
+Also, notice that the file name casing is irrelevant since both the Windows file names, as well as the WSL distro names, are case-insensitive by default.
 If none are found, cloud-init remains disabled.

 .. note::
    Some users may have configured case sensitivity for file names on Windows.
-   Note that user data files will still be matched case insensitively.
+   Note that user data files will still be matched case-insensitively.
 If there are both `InstanceName.user-data` and `instancename.user-data`, which one will be chosen is arbitrary and should not be relied on.
 Thus it's recommended to avoid that scenario to prevent confusion.